 Personalized Patient Portals:

-HelloHealth's platform introduces personalized patient portals sso youcan now offer a modern Amazon-like experience, making HelloHealth one of the best health applications for personalized patient experiences.
-The app allows patients to schedule appointments, look at their medical records, make payments, and communicate easily with their providers - all within a single healthcare app experience.
+The HelloHealth platform introduces a personalized patient portal that allows you to now offer a modern Amazon-like experience, making it one of the best health applications for personalized patient experiences.
+The app allows patients to schedule appointments, see their health records, make payments, and communicate easily and securely with their providers – all experienced within a single healthcare app, available across Android and IOS mobile devices.

 Communication Tools:

-Our platform integrates powerful communication tools, including secure messaging, appointment notifications, and coming soon, a HIPAA-compliant telehealth service.
+Our platform integrates powerful communication tools, including fast and secure messaging, broadcast messages, appointment reminders and notifications, with our HIPAA-compliant telehealth service coming soon.
 With established, secure communication channels, HelloHealth can help develop a closer doctor-patient relationship - boosting patient engagement - a hallmark of our app.

 C. Comply with the 21st Century Cures Act:

 The 21st Century Cures Act mandates that healthcare facilities should let patients access their health records; we will help you comply with it.
+Our mobile application makes it easy for your patients to have easy access to their health records, on the go.

 D. Health Education Resources:

-HelloHealth offers health education resources that show its dedication to patient empowerment.
-Patients obtain valuable information, like up-to-date health news and articles on state-of-the-art medical procedures, making HelloHealth a leading medical app.
-Our app enables patients to make informed decisions about their healthwell-being, improving outcomes.
+The HelloHealth website offers health education resources that show its dedication to patient empowerment.
+Patients obtain valuable information, such as up-to-date health news and articles on state-of-the-art medical procedures, making it a leading medical platform.
+HelloHealth enables patients to make informed decisions about their well-being, improving healthcare outcomes.

 III.
 Benefits for Healthcare Providers: